 5. Practice the art of “good enough”

-It’s a skill that far too few content creators have mastered: realizing when the value brought by further editing exceeds the time spent actually tweaking it.
+It’s a skill that far too few content creators have mastered: realizing when the value gained by further editing is lower than the value of the time spent actually doing the editing.
 You need to know when your assets are good enough.
-Not perfect, good enough.
+Not perfect, but good enough.

-Your audience is not going to know or care that, after careful consideration, you swapped “outstanding” for “fantastic.”
+Your audience is not going to know or care that, after careful consideration, you swapped “outstanding” for “fantastic” in your blog copy.
 They won’t know that you labored over what font to use on the intro of your video.
 Basically, at a certain point you’re just making changes for yourself, not for your audience.
 When you’re able to recognize when you cross that line, you’ll make a huge dent in your content production time.

 With these five principles, we were able to crank out 101 assets in eight hours.
 The final tally was:

 - 10 memes (for social media)

 - 10 inspirational quotes (designed for social media)

 - 12 productivity tip visuals (designed for social media)

 - 7 customer testimonials (designed for social media)

 - 4 social proof visuals for social media or website